timeplus-io/docs/docs/proton-faq.md

-# FAQ For Open Source Proton
+# Proton FAQ

-On September 21, 2023, Timeplus announced the release of its [open source Proton](https://github.com/timeplus-io/proton/) streaming and historical data processing engine.
+On September 21, 2023, Timeplus announced the open-source project: [Proton](https://github.com/timeplus-io/proton/).
 We're using this FAQ as the primary reference for learning about what Proton is, how we licensed the code open source, how you can use Proton today, and more.

 ## What is Proton?

-Proton is the core engine powering the [Timeplus platform](https://www.timeplus.com), a unified streaming and historical data processing engine designed for efficiency and strong performance.
+Proton is the core engine powering the [Timeplus](https://www.timeplus.com), a unified streaming and historical data processing engine designed for efficiency and strong performance.
 Proton has no external service dependencies, which allows you to deploy it on bare metal, edge devices, within containers, or as part of an orchestrated cloud environment.

 Proton builds on top of the popular open source [ClickHouse project](https://github.com/ClickHouse/ClickHouse) for its historical data, storage, computing functionality, and a portion of its query engine.

 By leveraging the proven technologies of ClickHouse, Proton brings more mature online analytical processing (OLAP) capabilities to the open source community with lots of new development to unify the streaming and processing engines.
 You can use Proton alongside your existing ClickHouse deployment to enable additional functionality or replace your existing deployment with Proton or Timeplus.

-Timeplus maintains two versions of Proton: an open source edition licensed under [Apache License 2.0](#license), and the enterprise edition for the Timeplus platform.

-- The **open source edition** powers unified streaming and data processing on a single database node.
-- The **enterprise edition** powers Timeplus Cloud and Timeplus Enterprise by layering advanced deployment strategies and additional features.

-Learn more about the differences in features [below](#compare).

 ## How is Proton licensed? {#license}

-The open source, single-node edition of Proton follows the ClickHouse licensing model with [Apache License 2.0](https://github.com/timeplus-io/proton/blob/develop/LICENSE), which is also used by popular open source projects like [Kubernetes](https://github.com/kubernetes/kubernetes) and [Apache Flink](https://github.com/apache/flink).
+Proton follows the ClickHouse licensing model with [Apache License 2.0](https://github.com/timeplus-io/proton/blob/develop/LICENSE), which is also used by popular open source projects like [Kubernetes](https://github.com/kubernetes/kubernetes) and [Apache Flink](https://github.com/apache/flink).

 Apache License 2.0 is a [permissive license](https://fossa.com/blog/open-source-licenses-101-apache-license-2-0/) that allows for most uses without restriction.
 We'll talk more about how you can use Proton in the [following section](#use).